remix-run/remix/docs/guides/data-writes.md

 You use the Remix `<Form>` component for data mutations the same way you use HTML forms.
 The difference is now you get access to pending form state to build a nicer user experience: like contextual loading indicators and "optimistic UI".

 Whether you use `<form>` or `<Form>` though, you write the very same code.
 You can start with a `<form>` and then graduate it to `<Form>` without changing anything.
 After that, add in the special loading indicators and optimistic UI.
-However, if you're not feeling up to it, or deadlines are tight, just us a `<form>` and let the browser handle the user feedback!
+However, if you're not feeling up to it, or deadlines are tight, use a `<form>` and let the browser handle the user feedback!
 Remix `<Form>` is the realization of "progressive enhancement" for mutations.

 ### Building the form